imgly/pesdk-react-native-demo/README.md

 The React Native module for PhotoEditor SDK includes a rich set of most commonly used [configuration and customization options](https://github.com/imgly/pesdk-react-native/blob/master/configuration.ts) of PhotoEditor SDK for iOS and Android.
 The native frameworks provide **fully customizable** photo editors.
 Please refer to [our documentation](https://docs.photoeditorsdk.com/?utm_campaign=Projects&utm_source=Github&utm_medium=PESDK&utm_content=React-Native-Demo) for more details.

+Native customization for iOS is demonstrated in the [`AppDelegate`](./ios/PESDKExample/AppDelegate.m#L20-L31) of the example application.

 ## License Terms

 Make sure you have a [commercial license](https://account.photoeditorsdk.com/pricing/?utm_campaign=Projects&utm_source=Github&utm_medium=PESDK&utm_content=React-Native-Demo) for PhotoEditor SDK before releasing your app.